I2DSR/data-science-ipython-notebooks/README.md

 # data-science-ipython-notebooks
-Data science encompasses a wide range of areas, topics, and sub-domains such as Big Data, Machine &amp; Deep learning (ETL, EDA, TensorFlow, Keras), Data Mining/Visualization, BI, Predictive Analytics, Statistical Analytics, etc.
+Data science encompasses a wide range of areas, topics, and sub-domains such as Big Data, Machine &amp; Deep learning (ETL, TensorFlow, Keras), Data Mining/Visualization (EDA), BI, Predictive Analytics, Statistical Analytics, etc.

  - **Machine Learning**: This involves creating algorithms and models that can learn from and make predictions or decisions based on data.